-- 1. CogLab or Survey Data.
-These are always due on Fridays at the end of day.
-Check the Course Schedule and Canvas settings for specific dates, links, and instructions.
-Although there will be some flexibility with the deadlines, if they are not completed before I export the data to create the assignment, then you will receive a 1% deduction.
-Bottom line: don't stress the precise date of completion, but don't leave them longer than about a week to be safe. - 2.
+Practice Lab, for you to complete on your own time.
+I work with the Teaching Fellows on the Practice Labs to ensure they prepare you well for the assignments.
+You are encouraged to meet with your Teaching Fellows during their office hours if you require assistance with the assignments.
+You may also use the discussion boards on Canvas to discuss with your Teaching Fellows and peers any issues you encounter while completing the assignments.
+I have prepared for you a Re-grade request process.
+If you feel strongly that a question on any test or assignment was graded unfairly, you may submit the Re-Grade Request Form .
+To qualify, you must submit the form within 2 weeks of the date grades were posted on Canvas.
+I will consider your request carefully and will respond via email as soon as possible.
+Re-grading may result in an increase or decrease.
+That re-grade is final.
+How do I submit?
+What do I do if I miss a deadline (or know I have to miss an assignment deadline)?
 Assignments.
 You will have about 1 week to complete each assignment on Canvas.
 Check the Course Schedule for specific due dates.
 I'll give everyone one day grace with no questions asked and no penalty.
 You don't need to ask for that day, just go ahead and submit your work.
-(The Canvas system will automatically label it as "late" but that doesn't mean I will apply a penalty.)
-After that, you will need to use a late pass you don't need to ask for these, I'll just apply them as needed.
+(The Canvas system will automatically label it as "late" but that doesn't mean I will apply a penalty.) acadime).
+After that, you will need to use a late pass - you don't need to ask for these, I'll just apply them as needed.
 You will receive TWO 1-Day-Late Passes.
 Use them all at once (2 days for one assignment), or separate (e.g., 1 day for 2 assignments).
 After those two days have been used, standard 10% per day deductions will apply (except in emergency circumstances with submission of self-declaration form or in-term concession from Arts Advising).
 Once grades for the rest of the class have been released, late assignments will not be accepted.
 You take a zero and move on.